 Monday-Friday 8am-5pm & By Appointment

-Virginia Tech University Libraries is home to a History of Food & Drink collecting area of more than 4,600 books and publications, as well as more than 75 manuscript collections.
+Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 4,600 books and publications, as well as more than 75 manuscript collections.
 The majority of this collection is housed in Special Collections.
-The History of Food & Drink materials consist of several named subsets and a variety of other collecting areas.
-Specific subsets include:
+The history of food & drink materials covers a variety of subjects and topics.
+Specific subsets of this collecting area include:

 We have more than 75 manuscript collections in our History of Food & Drink collecting area.
 Manuscript collections are made up of a variety of primary and secondary source materials, including handwritten recipe books, faculty papers, pamphlets and ephemera, and corporate advertisements.
 You can browse the list of collections online.